26 Jun Setting up a Barn Owl Nest Box in Your Yard

 What happens if a baby barn owl falls out of the nest box?

 Baby barn owls, known as owlets, can from time to time fall out of the nest.
 When there are bunches of owlet legs, feet, and wings squirming around, you can imagine how chaotic it can get.
-It is not a sign of the mamma owl rejecting it, and she will not toss it out again if she smells your scent from putting it back Barn Owl in an apricot orchardin there.
+It is not a sign of the mamma owl rejecting it, and she will not toss it out again if she smells your scent from putting it back in there.
 Au contraire, owls can’t hardly smell at all.
 The best thing to do is to put it back in the nest and have the parents raise it.
 It is a federal offense to raise any bird without the proper permits.
 And even worse, the bird will most likely die if you raise it yourself, whether you release it or not.
 They have highly specialized needs and if they become imprinted, they do not have the skills needed to make it in the wild.
 Mom and Dad Bird put in a lot of effort to teach them how to find food and/or hunt.
 In fact, you may not interfere with the owls in your nest box at all in any way.

 If the owlet falls out and you can’t reach the box, you can put the owlet in a pot, cardboard box or similar receptacle as close to the box as possible and the parents will feed it still.
 You do not need to put any nesting material in the box.
 They are biologically designed to extend every effort to help their offspring survive.
 If the owl is a brancher or a fledgling and is hopping around, and you have a hard time trying to catch it, leave it be.
 Mom and Dad have an eye on it, and the best thing that you can do is to let them work to take care of their young.
 For more on what to do when you find a wild baby bird, check out our blog post here.